gerardroche/sublime-phpck/README.md

 Provides PHP 5.5 completions for [Sublime Text][st].

-> [Auto complete shows the completion popup as you type, so you can fill in long
+> Auto complete shows the completion popup as you type, so you can fill in long
-> words by typing only a few characters.](http://www.sublimetext.com/docs/3/auto_complete.html)
+> words by typing only a few characters. &mdash; [Sublime Text Auto-Complete Documentation]

+[Sublime Text Auto-Complete Documentation]: http://www.sublimetext.com/docs/3/auto_complete.html
 [st]: http://www.sublimetext.com

 Usage & Features